History of the Reynolds Mansion

 Fred Faber passed away on June 24, 2003 after dedicating 30 years to bringing a bit of history back to life.
 His wife, Helen with the help of her family ran the Bed & Breakfast until 2008.

 On October 29, 2009, Michael Griffith and Billy Sanders purchased the Reynolds Mansion from Helen Faber and began restoration on the Mansion, clearing the overgrown grounds, and returning the driveway onto the estate to its original location at the front of the property.
-It opened as The Reynolds Mansion Bed and Breakfast Inn in April of 2010.
+The Reynolds Mansion was opened as a bed and breakfast inn in April of 2010.

 Where the original 1500 acres were all woods, farmland and apple orchards, Reynolds Mountain development and Reynolds Village have taken their place.
-The grand old house still sits in the center of its small island of existing 4 acres inviting a new generation to step back into time and enjoy a by gone era.
+The grand old house still sits in the center of its small island of existing 4 acres inviting a new generation to step back into time and enjoy a bygone era at our Asheville inn.

 Now with Reynolds Village at completion and on the very land that once was a part of Reynolds Mansion, the village will bring the excitement of having restaurants, shopping, and living space for new residents to the area.
-Guests of Reynolds Mansion will have the luxury of walking to eating establishments, unique boutique shops, and walking around the village that gets its namesake from Reynolds Mansion.
+Guests of Asheville inn will have the luxury of walking to eating establishments, unique boutique shops, and walking around the village that gets its namesake from Reynolds Mansion.